chengniedotcom/chengniedotcom.github.io/README.md

 ## Update Marathon map

 1. Update marathon.tsv
-2. Run marathon.py in python 3.8 environment to update marathon/map.html
+2. Run marathon.py to update marathon/map.html
 3. Update _pages/marathon.html by adding the new record of Marahon in the html table.
 Convert the tsv to html table using this [tool](https://wtools.io/convert-tsv-to-html-table)